1. Renewing with your existing car insurance provider

 Therefore, it’s important towards the end of this period to keep your eyes peeled for the best savings account and move your money to ensure your cash keeps working hard for you.

 If, however, you would rather stash your cash away and not have to worry about looming bonus end-dates, opt for a savings account without a bonus.

-West Bromwich Building Society Websave Plus 2 pays a generous 'clean rate' of 2.81% in interest.
+For example, the West Bromwich Building Society Websave Plus 2 pays a generous ‘clean rate’ of 2.81% in interest.